elis-wind/PhD/Web_scrapping/readme.md

     - a given final segment of an adjective (default \*ный)
     - number of documents per page (default 100)
     - number of examples per document (default 100)

 - Total number of pages for a given segment (default 1037 for \*ный)

 **Output**

-- A .csv file per page with
+- A .csv file per page with:

-    - Lemma
+    - Lemma of adjective
-    - Count
+    - Lemma count